wizzat/shell/README.md

     $ delck proj
     $ ..to work
     Currently in /home/wizzat/work

+cmptree: Compares two trees for diffs.
+This is primarily useful in p4 merges.

 find\_unused\_python.sh A shell script for finding unused python functions and dead code.